 - Blue or purple lips or nail tips

-- Don't panic.
+- DO NOT panic.
 You may be able to keep symptoms from getting worse.

 - Take medicines as directed for flare-ups.
-These may include quick-relief inhalers, steroids or antibiotics you take by mouth, or medicine through a nebulizer.
+These may include quick-relief inhalers, steroids or antibiotics you take by mouth, anti-anxiety medicines, or medicine through a nebulizer.

 - Take antibiotics as directed if your doctor prescribes them.